-Our internship and the Navy welcome and encourage applications from women and members of diverse backgrounds; we do not discriminate on the basis of gender, race, ethnicity, religion, sexual preference, etc. In accordance with United States law regarding military officers, applicants must be United States citizens.
-As noted above, applicants must meet age, security background check, and medical qualification requirements for Navy officer commissioning prior to being placed on the internship's APPIC Match ranking list.
+Our internship and the Navy welcome and encourage applications from everyone, and we do not discriminate on the basis of sex, race, ethnicity, religion, or sexual preference.
+In accordance with United States law regarding military officers, applicants must be United States citizens.
+As noted above, applicants must also meet age, security background check, and medical qualification requirements for Navy officer commissioning prior to being placed on the internship's APPIC Match ranking list.